-In some of the plots (Histogram 2d Scatter plot Density map and Spherical plot) you can set the axis ranges (either manually or by zooming with the mouse - see Appendix A.4.1.2) so that only the points you want to identify are visible, and then click the New Subset From Visible toolbar button (the icon is , , or , depending on the plot type).
+In some of the plots (Histogram 2d Scatter plot Density map and Spherical plot) you can set the axis ranges (either manually or by zooming with the mouse - see Appendix A.4.1.2) so that only the points you want to identify are visible, and then click the New Subset From Visible toolbar button (the icon is or depending on the plot type).
 This defines a subset consisting of all the points that are visible on the current plot.
 This is only useful if the group you are interested in corresponds to a rectangular region in the plotting space.

 A more flexible way is to draw a region or regions on the plot which identify the points you are interested in.
-To do this, hit the Draw Subset Region ( can drag the mouse around on the plot (keep the left mouse button down while you move) to encircle the points that you're interested in.
+To do this, hit the Draw Subset Region () toolbar button.
+Having done this, you can drag the mouse around on the plot (keep the left mouse button down while you move) to encircle the points that you're interested in.
 As you do so, a translucent grey blob will be left behind - anything inside the blob will end up in the subset.
 You can draw one or many blobs, which may be overlapping or not.
 If you make a mistake while drawing a sequence of blobs, you can click the right mouse button, and the most recently added blob will disappear.
-When you're in this region-drawing mode, you can't zoom or resize the window or change the characteristics of the plot, and the Draw Subset Region button appears with a tick over it (
+When you're in this region-drawing mode, you can't zoom or resize the window or change the characteristics of the plot, and the Draw Subset Region button appears with a tick over it () to remind you you're in it.